-This topic includes the release notes for all beta and generally available versions (GA) of Apache Kudu.
+This topic includes the release notes for beta and generally available versions (GA) of Apache Kudu 1.4 (and lower).
+Release Notes for Apache Kudu 1.5 (and higher) are available as part of the CDH release notes.

 Schema Design and Usage Limitations